SOUTH DAKOTA

 What is the income limit for child care assistance in South Dakota?

-A family is considered “income eligible ” when the total gross monthly income is less than 209% of the federal poverty level at the time of initial application or about $4,642 a month for a family of three.
+A family is considered “income eligible ” when the total gross monthly income is less than 209% of the federal poverty level at the time of initial application or about $4,642 per month for a family of three.

 The income limits for families of different sizes are listed in the table below.